 Many people prefer the office environment for a number of reasons.

 You get limited face-to-face interaction with your work colleagues.
 Zoom is great, but it’s hard to read people’s body language, which can lead to misinterpretation.
-Keep making an effort in your relationships.
+Keep nurturing your relationships.
 Keep checking in with your colleagues, you are all still working towards the same goals, so make those relationships count.

 There is no clear divide between work and home.
 This blurring of boundaries can be particularly problematic.
 Try walking to work.
 Do a lap around the block and then come back in your front door and settle straight down into work mode.
 At the end of the day do the same.
 It might seem simple, but this short walk can help to reframe your mind-shift between work and home.